 Frugi Sustainable Baby Clothes

-Frugi* makes wonderfully colourful and fun sustainable baby clothes and sleeping sacks.
-Their collection is made from GOTS certified organic cotton.
-This means that their clothing is independently certified to guarantee that the harvesting of the raw cotton, right the way through to the manufacturing and labelling has all been carried out in an environmentally and socially responsible manner.
+Frugi makes wonderfully colourful and fun sustainable baby clothes and sleeping sacks.
+Its collection is made from GOTS-certified organic cotton.
+This means that its clothing is independently certified to guarantee that the harvesting of the raw cotton, right the way through to the manufacturing and labelling has all been carried out in an environmentally and socially responsible manner.

 The average price of an item at Frugi is around £25.